John and Gerry's Orchids of Britain and Europe

 Neotinea tridentata x ustulata

-Both N. ustulata and N. tridentata together with the other members of the O.tridentata group have long been isolated within the Orchis genera and have always been the subject of debate as to there true generic home.
-They started their formally described existence as Neotinea and were then reclassified into the Orchis genus where they remained for many years untill recent research indicated that both they and their fellow
+Both N. ustulata and N. tridentata together with the other members of the O.tridentata group had long been isolated within the Orchis genera and have always been the subject of debate as to their true generic home.
+They started their formally described existence as Neotinea and were then reclassified into the Orchis genus where they remained for many years until recent research indicated that both they and their fellow

 group members should more correctly be returned to the Neotinia stable.